False Alarm (The Weeknd song)

 "False Alarm" is a song by the Canadian singer-songwriter the Weeknd, from his third studio album, Starboy (2016).
 It was released as the album's second single on September 29, 2016, through XO and Republic Records.
-The song was written and produced by the Weeknd, Doc McKinney, Cirkut, and Mano, with additional writing credits going to Belly and Ben Billions.
+The song was written and produced by the Weeknd, Doc McKinney, Cirkut, and Mano, with additional writing credits going to DJ Khaled, Belly and Ben Billions.

 Background and release

 The song was revealed to be the third track from Starboy, when pre-orders for the album became available on iTunes.
 "False Alarm" was released as the second single from the album on September 29, 2016.

 Composition

 "False Alarm" runs for a duration of three minutes and fifty seconds, and has been described by critics as a dance-punk and electro-rock track.
 Lyrically, the song revolves around drugs, unromantic relationships and materialism.

 Music video

 The song's music video was released on October 13, 2016, and was directed by Ilya Naishuller.
 It depicts a bank robbery through the first-person perspective of one of the robbers.
 Due to the graphic violence in the video, a disclaimer was put in the opening, warning that explicit content could advise viewer discretion.
 This video was also made to look like it was done in one take.